Choosing the best loft ladder

 It is very important to understand the space available for your new loft ladder.
-The image below shows the key dimensions that you need to measure before ordering a loft ladder.
+The image below shows the key dimensions that you need to measure before ordering one.

 Wooden loft ladders typically require a larger opening length, because of the way they fold up onto the hatch door.
-Although the Quadro wooden loft ladder is available for opening lengths as small as 1m, this is limited to ceiling heights up to 2.39m.
-In most instances wooden loft ladders require a minimum of 1.2m.
+Although the Quadro wooden loft ladder is available for opening lengths as small as 1 m, this is limited to ceiling heights up to 2.39 m.
+In most instances wooden attic ladders require a minimum of 1.2 m.
 In addition, they will often require quite a large area in front to allow them to be extended.

 Loft ladder dimensions.

-For help choosing the best loft ladder for your project, please feel free to contact us.
+Please feel free to contact us for help choosing the best loft ladder for your project.
 We will help guide you through the options available that best suit your needs.

 We hope you found this helpful!